ateucher/lutz/cran-comments.md

 ## Reverse dependencies

 There is one reverse Suggests: weathercan.
-I checked it with lutz 0.3.0 and there were no issues
+I ran `R CMD check` on it with this version of lutz (0.3.0) and there were no issues